ShaunOchenduszko/COVID-19-Dashboard/README.md

 ### Step 2 - Visualizations
 Use Plotly,js and Leaflet.js to build interactive charts for the dashboard

- - Create a Map using data from the '/cov1/<date>'
+ - Create a Map using data from the date route
+  -

 ### Line Graph